Traveling through Nepal, you may hear whispers passing through various climbing circles. Word of “the Matterhorn of the Himalayas.”

-The legend of a steep and indomitable peak that, while under 7,000 meters, is as technical and challenging as an 8,000 meter expedition.
-A summit so alluring for its exposure and raw aesthetic beauty.
+The legend of a steep and indomitable peak that, while under 7,000 meters (23,000 feet), is among the most technical and challenging climbs on Earth.
+A tale of a summit alluring for its exposure and raw aesthetic beauty.

 The mountain belongs to the Upper Khumbu region of the country and has become one of the defining climbs of eastern Nepal.

 Ama Dablam will test the mettle of any climber brave enough to scale its crags and conquer its peak.
 Here is a closer look at this magnificent mountain and what it takes to reach its summit.

 Overall, there are eight different routes that lead up to the summit of Ama Dablam.
 However, the Southwest Ridge Route is almost exclusively used by guides taking climbers to the summit.
 The rest of the routes are generally taken only by professional mountaineers.

 Southwest Ridge Route

 Undoubtedly the most popular route up the mountain, the Southwest Ridge Route was first climbed in 1961 by a team of climbers from the U.S. and New Zealand team.

 Since then, it has been the route of choice for almost all expeditions.
 This route, while challenging, will deliver unprecedented mountain views every step of the way.